 In the meantime, you can take steps to help deal with the itch:

-Also call if you have other, unexplained symptoms.
+Also contact your provider if you have other, unexplained symptoms.

 With most itching, you do not need to see a provider.
 Look for an obvious cause of itching at home.